JetBrains/teamcity-documentation/topics/browser-notifier.md

 ## Working with Browser Notifier

 After detecting an active TeamCity session, the Notifier will be monitoring the server and reporting events in real time similarly to how regular notifications work in your OS and browser.
+Chromium-based browsers (such as Google Chrome and Microsoft Edge) are able to send notifications even when working in a background mode after closing.
+Mozilla Firefox and Opera send notifications only when open.

 Click the notification to get to the related TeamCity build page.